-You can connect to an RDS instance through a SQL Server client.
-This article introduces the connection procedure by taking the Microsoft SQL Server Management Studio (SSMS) client as an example.
+You can connect to an RDS instance through the SQL Server client.
+This document introduces the connection procedure by taking the Microsoft SQL Server Management Studio (SSMS) client as an example.

-Since RDS for SQL Server is fully compatible with SQL Server, the same method may be used to connect to the database.
-This article takes the SSMS client as an example to connect to an RDS instance.
-You can refer to this method when using other clients.
-When you connect to an RDS instance through clients, pay attention to the following information on the selection of the connection address.
+Because RDS for SQL Server is fully compatible with SQL Server, the same method may be used to connect to the database.
+Here, we take the SSMS client as an example to connect to an RDS instance.
+You can see this method when using other clients.
+When you connect to an RDS instance through clients, consider the following information on the selection of the connection address.

 Use the Internet address for the other situations.

-Add the IP address accessing the RDS instance to RDS white list.
-For more information on how to set white list, see Set the white list.
+Add the IP address accessing the RDS instance to RDS whitelist.
+For more information, see Set the whitelist.

 Start the Microsoft SQL Server Management Studio client.

 Enter the connection information, as shown in the following figure.

 Server name: consists of the Internet/intranet address and the corresponding port number of the RDS instance.
 The connection address and the port number must be separated by a comma, for example,

 rm-bptest.sqlserver.rds.aliyuncs.com,3433.
 Do the following steps to view the connection address and the port information of the RDS instance.